Last reviewed by Dr Philippa Kaye and scan expert Gill Harrison: April 2024

 The theory goes that, if the placenta is on your right, you're having a boy; if it's on your left, you're having a girl.
 Author of the theory, Dr Saam Ramzi Ismail, claims his method is 97% accurate but his findings were based on a very small number of women.
 What's more, his study was not published in a peer-reviewed article and it has not been replicated.

-4. The 3 lines or 'potty shot' method
+4. The 3 lines or 'potty shot' or 'hamburger sign' method

 Now, this is the scan sign that you can most confidently rely on.
 It's the method used by NHS sonographers at your 20-week scan to see if you're having a boy or a girl – and private clinics tend to use it, too, when you book a 'gender reveal' scan from 16 weeks.

 This method is the most accurate method of predicting your baby's sex.
 However, you won't be given any cast-iron guarantees.
-As Nigel Thomson of the Society of Radiographers says, "Even if the 3 lines are identified, it is still only an opinion from the sonographer – albeit a reasonably accurate one."
+As Gill Harrison, professional officer for ultrasound at the Society and College of Radiographers, says, "Even if the 3 lines are identified, it is still only an opinion from the sonographer – albeit a reasonably accurate opinion."

 THE HEARTBEAT SIGN